Table of Contents

 - Professor and Chair

-Dr. Jones's research interests involve the study of photo-induced electron and energy transfer in inorganic complexes, materials and polymers.
+Dr. Jones’s research interests involve the study of photo-induced electron and energy transfer in inorganic complexes, materials and polymers.
 By combining novel synthetic strategies with modern spectroscopic and characterization techniques, we gain a better understanding of fundamental processes which occur in all of chemistry including electron transfer, energy transfer, excited state reactivity, and materials design at a molecular level.
 The focus of our efforts is the design and study of molecular wires and devices.
 These nanomaterials provide a foundation for both fundamental investigations as well as opportunities for new applied technologies including sensors and electronics packaging.
-The projects briefly outlined below have been supported by grants from NIH, NSF, SRC, NIST, ONR, New York State Center for Advanced Technology (IEEC), and industrial partners.
-Undergraduate students work on each of these projects and are welcome to discuss research opportunities anytime after they have taken general chemistry.
+The projects briefly outlined below have been supported by grants from NIH, NSF, DOD, NIST, ONR, and industrial partners.
+Undergraduate students work on each of these projects and are welcome to discuss research opportunities anytime after they have taken general chemistry or the high school equivalent.

 One area of recent interest involves the preparation of conjugated polymer systems for long range electron and energy transfer.
 The application of electronic polymers to specific devices is currently being explored.
 We have prepared a series of fluorescent conjugated polymer chemosensors.
 This project has demonstrated the application of molecular wires for the detection of nanomolar quantities of transition metals in solution.
-Current efforts, supported by the National Institute of Health, are preparing new more reversible and water sensitive versions of this exciting new class of materials.
+Current efforts are preparing new more reversible, solid state, and water sensitive versions of this exciting new class of materials.
 Of particular interest is the non-linear quenching response in these polymers which make them significantly more sensitive than monomeric sensors.
 We have developed a unique mathematical model for this energy transfer process which, for the first time, allows distinction between Dexter and Forster energy transfer mechanisms.
+In addition, we have developed combinations of both turn-on and turn-off fluorescent systems.

 The design of molecular wires continues to be a fascinating target of chemistry, physics, and materials science.
 We have been applying a non-mechanical electrostatic polymer processing procedure to prepare nanofibrous materials with diameters of < 100 nm.
 The exploration of conducting polymers, blends, and in-situ deposition coating procedures provides for a range of new chemical and physical phenomena to be explored including nanoscale effects on conductivity, chemosensor behavior, and surface chemistry.
 Recently, this work has resulted in the development of a template based approach to the chemical preparation of tubular materials where the inner diameter of the tube is ~ 500 nm and the wall of the tube is ~ 50 nm.
 Chemical approaches to prepare metallic and conducting polymer tubes have been developed.
-These nanomaterials demonstrate enhanced electrical and thermal behavior and have recently been incorporated into polymer composites as next generation thermal interface materials for electronic devices.
+These nanomaterials demonstrate enhanced electrical and thermal behavior and have recently been incorporated into polymer composites as next generation thermal interface and more recently as photocatalysts for degradation of toxic agents.

 - Inorganic Chemistry